kubeflow/testing/README.md

 ## Creating dependabot config yaml for this repo

-In an effort to use the most current versions and mitigate vulnerable software dependencies and base images, a script was created to properly configure dependabot.
-The script scans the repository for directories containing files listing such dependencies, and matches the found folders to the relevant `OWNERS` files.
-It then goes on to generate the `.github/dependabot.yml` file which tells dependabot which directories it needs to scan and for what package ecosystems.
-When a dependency update is found, dependabot will create a pull request to update the dependency and assign the relevant owners.
-If changes are made to the repository that add new dependency listing files, the script will need to be run so that `.github/dependabot.yml` is updated to reflect these changes.
-To manually run the script, execute `make build-dependabot` from the root of this repository.
+To use the most current versions and mitigate vulnerable software dependencies and base images, we configure dependabot for desired funtionality.

+* The way dependabot works as below:
+  1. We uses a script to scan the repository for directories containing files listing such dependencies, and matches the found folders to the relevant `OWNERS` files
+  2. Then it generate the `.github/dependabot.yml` file which tells dependabot which directories it needs to scan and for what package ecosystems.
+  3. When a dependency update is found, dependabot will create a pull request to update the dependency and assign the relevant owners and reviewers.

+To generate a new dependabot configuration when dependency listing files are moved or created, the script can be run by executing `make build-dependabot` from the root of this repository.

+More details about dependabot and its configuration can be found here (https://docs.github.com/en/github/managing-security-vulnerabilities/managing-vulnerabilities-in-your-projects-dependencies)